 In a world that is increasingly becoming more globalised the need and desires to reach out to the rest of the world and seek investment is only increasing.
 The most that can be hoped for with FDI is the creation of new industries and the success of skill transfer.
 The best example in the last 30 years in perhaps indeed China.
 Many countries are trying to follow this path with Enterprise Greece, a government initiative from the Greek government, exploring new avenues of investment for the nation.
 After the 2008 financial crisis, the country has continually sought to find new ways to expand the economy and create jobs.

-What the video and answer the questions below.
+Watch the video and answer the questions below.

 - How many years was Greece in a financial crisis?